codepath/android_guides/Floating-Action-Buttons.md

 ### Design Support Library

 Make sure to follow the [[Design Support Library]] setup instructions first.
-Namely, you may want to add this to your `build.gradle` file: `compile 'com.android.support:design:24.1.1'`.
+Namely, you may want to add this to your `build.gradle` file: `compile 'com.android.support:design:X.X.X'` where X represents the support library version.

 You should now be able to add the `android.support.design.widget.FloatingActionButton` view to the layout.
 The `src` attribute references the icon that should be used for the floating action.